weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [nwala-jcdl18](#nwala-jcdl18)

-Alexander Nwala, Michele C. Weigle, and Michael L. Nelson, "Scraping SERPs for archival seeds: it matters when you start," In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
+Alexander Nwala, Michele C. Weigle, and Michael L. Nelson, "**Scraping SERPs for archival seeds: it matters when you start**," In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
 Fort Worth, TX, June 2018, pp. 263-272.

 [](#nwala-jcdl18Bib)
 **Bibtex entry:**